Trump targets book, threatens ex-ally Bannon with legal action

 Manafort and business associate Rick Gates, another campaign aide, pleaded not guilty in November to federal charges brought by Special Counsel Robert Mueller including conspiracy to launder money.
 Manafort sued Mueller on Wednesday, alleging that his investigation exceeded its legal authority.

-(Reporting by Steve Holland; Additional reporting by Doina Chiacu in Washington and Jan Wolfe in New York; Writing by Doina Chiacu; Editing by Bill Trott and Peter Cooney)
+(Reporting by Steve Holland; Additional reporting by Doina Chiacu in Washington and Jan Wolfe and Catherine Koppel in New York; Writing by Doina Chiacu; Editing by Bill Trott and Peter Cooney)